About Geneva Peace Week

-Geneva is home to a large number of international organizations, including more than 40 United Nations entities, a thriving community of non-governmental organizations and renowned academic and research institutions.
+Geneva is a global hub for governance and international cooperation.
+It hosts 37 international organizations, a thriving community of non-governmental organizations and renowned academic and research institutions.
+It is also a diplomatic center with near universal representation of states.
 Together, all these actors work for peace, rights and well-being, touching the lives of individuals across the world.
-Geneva Peace Week offers an opportunity to connect and highlight the work of these actors and to expand the space for dialogue about building peace and resolving conflict.
+Geneva Peace Week offers an opportunity to connect and highlight the work of these actors and to expand the space for building peace and resolving conflict through dialogue and negotiation.

-Geneva Peace Week underlines that each and every person, actor and institution has a role to play in building peace and resolving conflict.
-It also highlights that peace promotion occurs in many different contexts and cuts across disciplines and sectors.
-In this sense, Geneva Peace Week is an attempt to break down the silos which all-too-often characterize the international community and can limit more creative responses.
+Geneva Peace Week emphasizes that each and every person, actor and institution has a role to play in building peace and resolving conflict.
+It recognizes that peacebuilding occurs in many different contexts and cuts across disciplines and sectors.
+In this sense, Geneva Peace Week breaks down professional silos in order to enable creative responses to violence, exclusion and insecurity.

 By synchronizing meetings and events on different topics related to the promotion of peace during one week, Geneva Peace Week maximizes synergies between organizations in Geneva and their international partners, focusing on the cross-cutting nature of peace.

 Geneva Peace Week is a flagship initiative of the Geneva Peacebuilding Platform in collaboration with the Graduate Institute of International and Development Studies, the United Nations Office at Geneva (UNOG), and the Platform’s five partners – the Graduate Institute’s Centre on Conflict, Development and Peacebuilding (CCDP); the Geneva Centre for Security Sector Governance (DCAF); the Geneva Centre for Security Policy (GCSP); Interpeace; and the Quaker United Nations Office, Geneva (QUNO).
 Geneva Peace Week is also supported by Switzerland.